ethereum/EIPs/SIPS/sip-80.md

 It is important to note that the granularity and frequency of oracle price updates constrains the maximum leverage that it's feasible to offer.
 If the oracle updates the price whenever it moves 1% or more, then any contracts leveraged at 100x or more will immediately be liquidated by such an update.

+When a contract is closed, the funds in its margin are settled.
+After profit and funding are computed, the remaining margin of \\(m\\) sUSD will be minted into the account that created the contract, while any losses out of the initial margin (\\(max(\m_e - m, 0)\\)), will be minted into the fee pool.

 ---